hansemannn/titanium-googlemaps/README.md

 mapView.addPolyline(polyline);
 ```

+You can get a list of all currently added polylines by using `mapView.polylines`;

 #### Polygon

 A polygon is a shape defined by its `points` property.
 It behaves similiar to a polyline, but is meant to close its area automatically and also supports the `fillColor` property.

 ```js